srishtiwari-9/srishtiwari-9/README.md

 - Fresher | Focused on UI/UX and Software Engineering
-- Currently working @ Infozion Technologies
+- Currently working as a Freelancer
-- Building projects in React, Spring Boot, Java, Python, and Figma
+- Building projects in React.js, Spring Boot, Java, Python, and Figma
 - Solved 200+ coding questions on LeetCode and GfG to strengthen problem-solving skills
 - Cinephile & avid reader with a strong interest in novels and storytelling
 - Always learning, experimenting, and turning ideas into working prototypes